juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 A projection, or Coordinate Reference System (CRS), is used to describe geographic data.
 A projection is the set of transformations that converts a series of geographic coordinates, which are locations on a curved surface (the datum), into locations on a flat surface.

 #### A note re: QGIS 'on the fly' CRS Transformation
-*_The layer you currently have selected when you check or un-check this option impacts its effect._*
+The behavior for this option can be unpredictable.
+The layer you currently have selected when you check or un-check this option impacts its effect.
-* Typically, when you _un-check_ `Enable 'on the fly' CRS Transformation`, you must have the _transformed_ layer highlighted in the left layer panel to undo its automatic re-projection.
+* Typically, when you _un-check_ `Enable 'on the fly' CRS Transformation` with the intention of undoing any unexpected transformations, you must have the _transformed_ layer highlighted in the left layer panel to undo its automatic re-projection.
+If this doesn't work, select the layer _to which_ the transformed layer was transformed, and check/un-check the option again.
 * Likewise, if you _check_ `Enable 'on the fly' CRS Transformation`, you must typically have the layer with the projection you want to _match_ highlighted in the left panel.

 ### Creating a thematic population map of the U.S.